-As a service to our employees and to increase payroll efficiency and minimize time away from work to deposit pay checks, direct deposit is highly encouraged for all employees.
+As a service to our employees and to increase payroll efficiency and minimize time away from work to deposit pay checks, direct deposit is offered to employees.
+Inquiries should be directed to the Payroll Department regarding current services available.

 Deductions from Pay